-Our slow roasted prime rib recipe is so easy and foolproof that it has been shared with countless friends and family.
-And I’m so excited to share it here!
+Our slow-roasted prime rib recipe is so easy and foolproof that it has been shared with countless friends and family.
+I’m so excited to share it here!

 But as impressive as this celebratory staple is, the secret is that prime rib is actually quite easy to make.
 To make this recipe you simply need:

-- Standing rib roast or rib eye roast (more on this below)
+- Standing rib or rib eye roast (more on this below)

 - Vegetable or olive oil

-By using just a few ingredients you really let the luxurious flavor of the bone-in rib eye roast shine.
+By using just a few ingredients you really let the luxurious flavor of the beef shine.
+But you can still add herb and spices like garlic powder, thyme leaves, rosemary, or paprika.

-And while it might take some time to properly cook a standing rib roast, I promise each melt-in-your-mouth bite will be so worth the patience.
+And while it might take longer to properly cook a standing rib roast than a meal like recipe pot roast dutch oven, each melt-in-your-mouth bite will be so worth it!

 How to Choose the Best Rib Roast

-While both options are delicious, I prefer to buy a bone-in prime rib or rib roast.
+While both options are delicious, we prefer a bone-in cut, also known as a standing rib roast.
 The bones actually add flavoring and marrow during roasting.
 You won’t want to miss that!

 Not only are these cuts of meat more flavorful, but you can also actually use the bones to create your own v-rack for roasting.
 Here’s how:

-- With a sharp knife, carefully remove cut bones from the roast.
+- With a sharp knife, carefully remove cut bones..

 - Once removed, invert the bones beneath the roast.